rachkat/rachkat/README.md

 I enjoy digging into data, spotting patterns, and turning them into insights people can actually use.
 My work is about translating complex data into **stories and solutions that matter**.

+---

-### 🔑 Skills
+## 🔑 Skills

-→ **Data Analysis & Exploration** – Statistical modeling, forecasting, and data cleaning with Python, R, and Excel
+**Data Analysis & Exploration:** Statistical modeling, forecasting, hypothesis testing, and data cleaning with Python, R, and Excel

-→ **SQL & Databases** – Writing complex queries, joins, aggregations, and optimizing relational database performance
+**SQL & Databases:** Writing complex queries, joins, aggregations, and optimizing relational database performance

-→ **Data Visualization & BI** – Building interactive dashboards and reports in Tableau and Power BI to inform decision-making
+**Data Visualization & BI:** Building interactive dashboards and reports in Tableau, Power BI, and Excel to inform decision-making and storytelling

-→ **Applied Machine Learning** – Applying supervised learning and predictive analytics to solve real-world problems
+**Machine Learning & Predictive Analytics:** Applying supervised learning, regression, and classification models to solve real-world problems and support risk analytics

+**ETL & Data Pipelines:** Extracting, transforming, and loading data to ensure accuracy, integrity, and scalability in analytics workflows

+**Business & Strategy:** Dashboard design, business intelligence reporting, data governance, compliance, problem-solving, and stakeholder communication

+---

 ### 📚 From Teaching to Data
 I started in education, mainly math and science, which gave me a knack for explaining complex ideas simply.